 In this article, we will explore three electronics cooling cases, including battery cooling, lighting cooling, and enclosure cooling, and show how SimScale can help engineers working on thermal management applications be more effective and efficient.

-Learn how iGas Technologies shortened their cooling system design time with SimScale; in 5 minutes or less.
+Learn how iGas Technologies shortened their cooling system design time with SimScale; Thermal management in 5 minutes or less.

 Thermal Management: Battery Cooling

 One prime example where battery thermal management is needed is electric vehicles, from scooters to cars, as they require big batteries in order to operate and store energy.
 The energy source going into the battery pack as it is charged is measured by two variables; electrical current and voltage.
 The distinct flow path of the current causes heating in the battery cells, where the higher the current, the more the heating effect will be; meaning more potential for component overheating, and more need for thermal management.